Geology of Dorset: Kimmeridge Clay

-The varied rock types of the Corallian are superseded by the Kimmeridge clay, a bed of dark clays and shales up to 500 m thick.
+The varied rock types of the Corallian are superseded by the Kimmeridge Clay, a bed of dark clays and shales up to 500 m thick.
 These deposits occurred in a deep marine environment, 38° north.
 Deposited in an oxygen-deficient environment, the Kimmeridge beds make up the major part of the Purbeck Monocline and the periphery of the Weymouth Anticline.
-They form a low-lying band running north to south through the Blackmore Vale, and underpin the strip of land between the isle of Portland and the mainland.
-The unusual iron-rich sediment near Abbotsbury was, in a departure from the norm, deposited in shallow iron-rich water and the pale bands throughout the formation were caused by coccoliths following periodic blooms of algae.
+They form a low-lying band running north to south through the Blackmore Vale, and underpin the strip of land between the Isle of Portland and the mainland.
+The unusual iron-rich sediment near Abbotsbury was, in a departure from the norm, deposited in shallow iron-rich water, and the pale bands throughout the formation were caused by coccoliths following periodic blooms of algae.

 Many of the fossilised remains are squashed flat, indicating that the Kimmeridge beds were heavily compacted, perhaps to an eighth of their original thickness.
 This was not sufficient to produce oil reservoirs like those beneath the North Sea, yet the oil-rich shales have, in the past, been economically important as a local fuel.

 Portland Group

 Whether the formations created between the Upper Jurassic and Lower Cretaceous were deposited across the whole of Dorset like the preceding beds, and subsequently eroded, or only formed in the areas in which they are now found is unclear.

 The Portland sands were created in a deep marine environment, whereas the Portland stone was a near-shore deposit.
 The lower Portland sand formation, usually greyish-blue in colour, consists of dolomite beds best viewed on the West Weares, Gad Cliff, and Hounstout.
 The overlying Portland stone is a distinctive white oolite containing thick-shelled fossils and marine algae.
 The marine algae, which formed large reefs, are responsible for the occasional stacked and arched bands in the formation and are best viewed in the Roach, an extremely fossiliferous limestone confined to the north of Isle of Portland.

 To the north of the oolite is a fine-grained limestone, which was deposited in calm, shallow water.
-It contains flint-like rocks known as chert, were it not for the presence of very large ammonites, might be mistaken for an early chalk.
+It contains flint-like rocks known as chert, which, were it not for the presence of very large ammonites, might be mistaken for an early chalk.
 Previously thought to be around the middle of the Purbeck Strata, modern research suggests that the boundary between the Jurassic and Cretaceous periods lies within the basal few metres of the overlying Lower Purbeck.